liferay/liferay-frontend-projects/dxp/react_rendering.md

 -   Taglib URI: `http://liferay.com/tld/react`
 -   Tag: `<react:component>`

-This tag is a wrapper for the low level React renderer service.
+This tag is a wrapper for the low-level React renderer service.
 It leverages OSGi service `com.liferay.portal.template.react.renderer.ReactRenderer` to render the HTML and JavaScript.

 The tag has five attributes (all optional but the `module` one):